-SAG’s board approved proposal Friday, AFTRA followed on Saturday
+SAG’s board approved the proposal Friday and AFTRA followed on Saturday.

 The documents went live Tuesday night.

 The proposal will be sent on Feb.
 27 to 120,000 SAG members and 70,000 AFTRA members, who include actors, broadcasters, DJs, singers and dancers.
 To pass, the referendum would need a 60% approval margin from both orgs among votes cast.